SMALL TREE FOR SMALL SPACES - THE PINK FLOWERS IN SPRING ARE A BONUS!

 Japanese Magnolia Jane has abundant, long-lasting purple flower buds – fragrant with showy color.
 With Jane, you have the glory of a saucer magnolia without the need for extensive space or care.
 Mostly noted for its compact shrub habit, slightly fragrant reddish-purple tulip-shaped flowers, this magnolia blooms a bit in the Spring and throughout the summer.

 A full grown Jane Magnolia is a slow-growing, deciduous shrub/small tree that will typically rise to be over 8 feet and up to 10 feet tall and 8 to 10 feet wide.
-Medium 6 inch leathery, dark-green leaves prepare the magnolia x Jane for summer, turning a lovely copper-yellow in the fall.
+Medium 6 inch leathery, dark-green leaves prepare the magnolia x Jane for summer, turning a lovely copper-yellow in the fall making it the perfect fall color tree.

 The Jane Magnolia shrub does best in widely adaptable, well drained soils and in full sun to partial shade.
 This is a late-spring blooming magnolia variety making it a perfect choice where you are less apt to suffer frost damage in spring where late spring frosts are common.
 The flower buds will appear in early spring and begin to open the cup shaped flowers when the weather begins to warm.